 Wisconsin's Water Library is a unique resource for Wisconsin citizens.
 It contains more than 30,000 volumes of water-related information about the Great Lakes and the waters of Wisconsin.
-The library includes a curriculum collection, dozens of educational videos, a children's collection, and more than 20 journals and 100 newsletters.
-In the reporting period, about 1,200 publications circulated among interested users.
+The library includes a curriculum collection, dozens of educational videos, a children's collection, and more than 20 journals, and 100 newsletters.
+In the reporting period, about 1,400 publications circulated among interested users.

 In addition to archival benefits, the library provides outreach by answering many in-depth reference questions on a wide range of water-related topics.
-Some examples of reference queries answered in this reporting period include: researching tools for locating shoreline measurements of all waterfronts in Racine County; researching old WRI reports for outreach extension agent in New York; creating a bibliography of information on behavior change for outreach work on water quality with farmers in the State of Wisconsin; and finding resources on testing wells in northern Wisconsin.
+Some examples of reference queries answered in this reporting period include: the economic valuation of cleaning up Green Bay, assistance to a northern Wisconsin lakefront property owner who wondered how to dispose of questionable water that had accumulated in an old boat, and assistance to the statewide Master Naturalist Program.

 In partnership with the Wisconsin Department of Natural Resources and the Wisconsin Wastewater Operator's Association (WWOA), the library continued its outreach to current and future wastewater operators of Wisconsin.
-In FY12, the library cataloged the essential technical manuals into the library catalog and provided loans to WWOA members around the state in support of their required state license examinations as well as in support of the educational needs of their daily work.
-In FY13, this work was extended with the completion of a statewide directory and manual.
+The library catalogs the essential technical manuals and loans them to WWOA members around the state in support of required state license examinations as well as in support of the educational needs of daily work.